timvdm/OpenSMARTS/source/reading.rst

 |      |         | OH28      | @@    |
 +------+---------+-----------+-------+

-More About OH and OH Stereochemistry
+More About TB and OH Stereochemistry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The axis choices and TB/OH numbers may seem arbitrarily at first.
 However, these